Sundeepprs/giveIndiaProject/README.md

 #### Solution

 This project uses `typeorm` so any type of database supported by typeorm can be used.
 You can configure them in `ormconfig.json` file.
-It currently uses mariadb on localhost.
-The tables will be automatically created on start with 3 sample users each with 4 accounts each as per random allocation.
+It currently uses mysql on localhost.
+The tables will be automatically created on start with 7 sample users each with 3 accounts each as per random allocation.

-`Swagger 2.0` has been added for essential APIs.
+`Swagger` has been added for essential APIs.
 Please go to URL (/api-docs) to view the documentation.

 Steps to run this project: